Yorkshire Terriers are clever little chatterboxes with big hearts for their humans.

 All dogs need reward-based training and to learn how to interact with other dogs, animals, and people.
 Without this, they can develop anxious or rude behaviours which can make them hard to manage and take longer to train in the long run.

-As dogs mature, they go through several life stages that can change their behaviour, needing extra training.
+As dogs mature, they go through several life stages that can change their behaviour and need extra training.
 We can help you with this through our free behaviour helpline.

 Yorkies have a beautiful, silky coat that needs regular grooming to keep it looking its best.